|Other IL Resources|

 1917-18 WWI Draft Registrations

-Pulaski County was founded on March 3, 1843 from Alexander and Johnson.
+Pulaski County was established on March 3, 1843 from Alexander and Johnson.
 This county was named for Gen. Casimir Pulaski (1745-1779), Polish American general of cavalry in the American Revolutionary War.

-Cities, Towns & Villages located in Pulaski County include Karnak, Mound City, Mounds, New Grand Chain, Olmsted, Pulaski, Ullin
+Cities and towns located in the County include Karnak, Mound City, Mounds, New Grand Chain, Olmsted, Pulaski, Ullin

-Precincts located in Pulaski County include America, Grand Chain, Karnak, Mound City, Mounds, Olmsted, Perks, Pulaski, Ullin, Villa Ridge, Wetaug.
+Townships located in the County include America, Grand Chain, Karnak, Mound City, Mounds, Olmsted, Perks, Pulaski, Ullin, Villa Ridge, Wetaug.

 Pulaski County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.